 It may surprise you to learn that March and April offer excellent skiing and snowboarding conditions near Portland.
 (In fact, Mt.
-Hood Skibowl keeps lifts running through May and Timberline is open all year-round.)
+Hood Skibowl keeps lifts running through May and Timberline is open year-round.)
 A quick 90-minute drive will deliver you to Mount Hood for an exciting day of snow sports.
 Make it a full weekend with a stay at cozy Timberline Lodge.

 Spring Break in Portland for Friends

 For old-school fun, head to Oaks Amusement Park’s Roller Rink in Southeast Portland.
 The rink hosts frequent DJ and themed nights, and is the only roller skating rink in the country to still house a traditional Wurlitzer pipe organ.

 Itching to explore the city?
 Portland’s Biketown program makes it easier than ever to rent a bicycle.
 With 1,000 eight-speed, bright orange bikes spread across 100 locations, you’re never far from Biketown station.
 Once you’ve saddled up, map your route on the city’s 350 miles (563 km) of designated bikeways and start pedaling!

 Eye on the Ball

 Cheer on your March Madness picks at one of Portland’s many welcoming sports bars.
 Favorites include Century, which boasts stadium seating and vegan-friendly eats, the Portland Trail Blazers-inspired Spirit of 77.